mcasalaina/FabricQuestionnaireAgent_v2/README.md

 2. Set character limit (default: 2000)
 3. Type your question and click "Ask!"
 4. Monitor progress in the Reasoning tab
-5. View results in Answer and Documentation tabs
+5. View results in Answer tab (no Documentation tab in Fabric mode)

 **Excel Import Mode:**
 1. Click "Import From Excel" button